sandeep-srinivasan/Opioid-treatment-and-data-analysis/README.md

 ![image](https://user-images.githubusercontent.com/42225976/157986067-218d0956-1d9e-4790-806f-26e1f1c7a71f.png)

-Have used k-fold cross validation as 3 to check the results of different models on the datset.
+Have used k-fold cross validation as 3 to check the results of different models on the dataset.

 The confusion matrix using logistic regression after fitting the model is,